-Three associates are currently placed as part of the pilot's first round in 2021.
+Three participants (associates) are currently placed as part of the pilot's first round in 2021.
 Each associate completed Teach For Australia’s rigorous selection process that assessed their disposition for teaching.

 - David Drummond is a Bachelor of Music graduate.
 He brings his experience working as a musician and band manager to Stuart High School in Whyalla.

 - Rebecca Magee holds a Bachelor of Biomedical Science.
 She has experience working as a pharmacy assistant and is placed at Roxby Downs Area School teaching STEM subjects.

 - Joshua Biermann is also placed at Roxby Downs Area School to teach STEM subjects.
 He is a Bachelor of Engineering graduate and has been working as a civil engineer in Australia and Vietnam.